AdityaSharma003/vsdsquadron_minifpga_task1/README.md

 This repository contains the informartion about steps followed in the setting up of the risc-v toolchain environment for the smooth FPGA IP development.

-*note:- OS used for setting up is Ubuntu (recommended) which runs on linux kernal*
+*note:- OS used for setting up is Ubuntu (recommended) which runs on linux kernel*

 ## Setup of the GitHub Codespace